-It is possible to eat healthy on a budget and make nutritious choices for your family.
+It’s possible to eat healthy on a budget

-When you think of a cheap food budget the first things that come to my mind are pasta, rice and beans.
-Which in all honest aren’t bad.
-These are great base items to frugal healthy meals.
+When you think of cheap food the first things that come to my mind are pasta, rice and beans.
+Which in all honesty aren’t bad.

-And you can build on them and still keep your grocery budget in tact, by adding vegetables, cheap cuts of meats and healthy food portions.
+You can build on these items and still keep your grocery budget in tact, by adding vegetables, cheap cuts of meats and healthy food portions.

-Here are 7 other smart ways to eat healthy on a budget:
+Here are 7 smart ways to eat healthy on a budget:

 1. Shop local

 My favorite way to shop local is our towns weekly farmers market.
 I can grab vegetables, meats, honey, tea, pastries and so much more.
-It is also a great way to spend a Saturday morning with the family.
+It’s also a great way to spend a Saturday morning with the family.

 2. Eat seasonal produce